Backhoe Financing

 Lender Competition Saves You Money

-Banks reject 67% of used equipment loans over 7 years old, but Ava knows which lenders in our network specialize in older backhoes and understand their residual values.
-She matches your specific situation—equipment age, hours, condition, and your credit profile—with lenders who are most likely to approve at competitive rates.
+Banks reject 67% of used equipment loans over 7 years old, but Ava knows which specialty lenders will approve older machines.
+She matches your specific situation—equipment age, credit profile, business type—with lenders who actually want your deal.
+No wasted applications, no credit score damage from multiple inquiries.

 Why Finance Through EquipFlow